d-meiser/d-meiser.github.io/_posts/2015-11-30-building-gcc-trunk.md

 mkdir gcc-trunk-build
 cd gcc-trunk-build
 {% endhighlight %}
-`gcc`'s configuration uses autotools.
+gcc's configuration uses autotools.
 It's pretty impressive setup.
 The `configure` script in the root directory is more than 16k lines long at the time of this writing!!
 Gulp.